jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 with the north-south line and then used to determine the current time, they work equally well in reverse.

+Read on to find out how to navigate with an analog watch.
+{:.tangent}

 ### Navigating with a 24-hour dial

 Note that it's easiest with daytime at the top of the dial and nighttime at the